Chapter 10: Alkenes and Alkynes

 10.2 Reactions of Alkenes: Addition of Hydrogen Halide to Alkenes

 Alkenes undergo a wide variety of reactions.
 At first glance, these reactions appear to be quite different, but detailed studies indicate that the different mechanisms all share some common features.
 The double bond is the reactivity center of alkene; this is mainly because of the relatively loosely held π electrons of the double bond.
 The π bond is formed by side-by-side overlapping, a relatively weak overlapping mode, so the π bond is weak and exhibits high reactivity.
 The π electrons also make the double bond carbons electron-rich and have the tendency to be attracted to an electrophile.
-The high reactivity makes alkenes an important type of organic compound, and they can be used to synthesize a wide variety of other compounds, such as halide, alcohol, ethers, and alkanes.
+The high reactivity makes alkenes an important type of organic compound, and they can be used to synthesize a wide variety of other compounds, such as halides, alcohols, ethers, and alkanes.

 The most common type of reaction for alkene is the addition reaction to a C=C double bond.
 In addition reaction, a small molecule is added to multiple bonds, and one π bond is converted to two σ bonds (unsaturation degree decreases) as a result of the addition.
 An addition reaction is the opposite process of elimination.